So, you want to go into a business partnership? Have you counted the cost?

 - You don’t want to destroy a formerly cordial relationship.

-- People have killed their best of friends because of money and fame.
+- People can hurt their best of friends because of money and fame.

-- Money is involved and people can become irrational when money is in the equation.
+- Money is involved and people can become irrational when it is in the equation.

 There are many more factors that should be considered.

 You can suggest some in the comment section below.

 Kindly leave a comment or question below.
 I will reply quickly.